Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Instead of simply listing your duties make sure you highlight tangible accomplishments and tangible results.
-Utilize the bullet point format to help make your achievements easily scannable and engaging for potential employers.
+Instead of listing the duties of your job instead, emphasize tangible results and tangible accomplishments.
+Use the bullet point format to help make these achievements simple to scan and intriguing for potential employers.

 4. Emphasize Transferable Skills

-Find transferable skills that could be valuable in the desired role or industry.
-These could be skills like communication, leadership, problem-solving and teamwork.
-This demonstrates your flexibility and your ability to be suited for a variety of job roles.
+You should highlight transferable skills that will be valuable in the desired job or in the industry.
+These can include abilities such as communication, leadership, problem-solving, and teamwork.
+This showcases your adaptability and suitability for different job roles.

 5. Keep It Concise and Well-Structured

-Be sure that your resume is short by using brief sentences and arranging the information into sections that have appropriate headings.
-Make use of bold and italics to highlight key details but avoid overwhelming readers with overly complicated formatting.
+Be sure that your resume is short by using brief sentences and breaking down details into sections with appropriate headings.
+Make use of bold and italics to emphasize key details but avoid overwhelming the reader with excessive formatting.

 6. Proofread for Errors